2020 Southern Miss Golden Eagles football team

 The 2020 Southern Miss Golden Eagles football team represented the University of Southern Mississippi in the 2020 NCAA Division I FBS football season.
 The Golden Eagles played their home games at the M. M. Roberts Stadium in Hattiesburg, Mississippi, and competed in the West Division of Conference USA (CUSA).
 Head coach Jay Hopson, who was in his fifth year, resigned after one game and was replaced by interim head coach Scotty Walden.
 Walden himself resigned after four games to become the head coach at Austin Peay and was replaced by Tim Billings.

-Previous season

-The Golden Eagles finished the 2019 regular season 7–6, 5–3 in CUSA play to finish in third in the West Division.
-The team was invited to play in the Armed Forces Bowl against Tulane, where the Golden Eagles took their sixth loss of the season.